As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 Bordetella, aka kennel cough, is a highly infectious, airborne bacteria that can be spread through physical exposure or transferred in shared water bowls and cages.
 This bacteria causes severe coughing, vomiting, depression, and can potentially lead to pneumonia by irritating your dog’s windpipe.

 Most vets strongly recommend this vaccine, but consider it to be non-core.
 But if you want to board your pup or register for training classes, proof of the bordetella vaccine is required.
 It can be taken as an injection, nasal spray, or orally.
 Dr. Liff typically recommends this vaccination every 12 months.
-If you board your pet often, she suggests a shot every 6 months.
+If you board your pet often, she suggests a shot every six months.

 Lyme disease